Jathin04Jan/Multi-Tenant-SaaS-Chatbot-Platform/backend/docs/INSTALLATION_SNIPPETS_SCHEMA.md

 ## 📊 `installation_snippets` Table

 Stores embed codes and script URLs for installing bots on customer websites.
-Each snippet is tied to a specific bot and user/tenant.
+Each snippet is tied to a specific bot and user/tenant and integrates with the public endpoint (`GET /public/embed-config`) that only serves ACTIVE bots.

 ### Complete Table Structure